HRXKHE001-Khelan/ML_CNN_Project/README.md

 # ML_CNN_Project
-All the files for our CNN project for image classification.
+This is a repository containging all the files for the Machine Learning project done by Khelan Hari and Muzi Nhlangulela.